The Most Common OS X El Capitan

 2. Disable third party extensions & plugins.

 3. Delete the browser’s caches and cookies manually.
-To clean out all Internet junk files from Safari, Chrome and Firefox at once, you can depend on a free & powerful Mac cleaning program like MacClean.
+To clean out all Internet junk files from Safari, Chrome and Firefox at once, you can depend on an easy-to-use & powerful Mac cleaning program like MacClean.

 4. Change the Network preference to most preferred Wi-Fi network.